Justin Baldoni’s 27-minute proposal video resurfaces amid Blake Lively’s lawsuit

 Once Emily sat down at her table, after Baldoni initially told her he was running late to their date, she was surprised by a recorded video of him.
 While Baldoni told his partner that he was on his way, the video cut to him on a fake radio show, where he started to propose to her, before learning that segment wasn’t on the air.

-He then said he’d figure out another way to pop the question, and the video continued with him and his friend lip-syncing to three different songs: NSYNC’s “God Must Have Spent a Little More Time on You”, Boyz II Men’s “I’ll Make Love to You,” and ABBA’s “Dancing Queen.”
+He then said he’d figure out another way to pop the question, and the video continued with him and his friends dressed up and lip-syncing to three different songs: NSYNC’s “God Must Have Spent a Little More Time on You”, Boyz II Men’s “I’ll Make Love to You,” and ABBA’s “Dancing Queen.”

 Baldoni’s video for Emily didn’t stop there, as the footage then went into a flash mob he did at the mall to Bruno Mars’s hit song, “Marry Me.”
 The moment was then followed by a fake crime drama scene, showing him running around with a briefcase before finding his engagement ring.